Cazzy-Aporbo/Nobel-Peace-Prize/README.md

 ## Overview

-This repository contains a comprehensive analysis of 125 years of Nobel Prize data (1901-2025), employing advanced data science techniques across eight analytical dimensions.
+This repository contains an analysis of 125 years of Nobel Prize data (1901-2025), employing advanced data science techniques across eight analytical dimensions.
 The analysis reveals critical insights into gender disparities, geographic concentration, collaboration patterns, and temporal evolution in global scientific achievement.
+The dataset was found on Kaggle https://www.kaggle.com/datasets/ahmeduzaki/nobel-prize-winners-dataset-1901-2025

 **Interactive Report:**